ionos-cloud/terraform-provider-ionoscloud/docs/resources/dbaas_pgsql_cluster.md

 * `cores` - (Required)[int] The number of CPU cores per replica.
 * `ram` - (Required)[int] The amount of memory per instance in megabytes.
 Has to be a multiple of 1024.
 * `storage_size` - (Required)[int] The amount of storage per instance in MB.
 Has to be a multiple of 2048.
 * `storage_type` - (Required)[string] The storage type used in your cluster.
 Can have one of the following values: HDD, SSD.
+This attribute is immutable(disallowed in update requests).
 * `connections` - (Required)[string] Details about the network connection for your cluster.
   * `datacenter_id` - (Required)[true] The datacenter to connect your cluster to.
   * `lan_id` - (Required)[true] The LAN to connect your cluster to.
   * `cidr` - (Required)[true] The IP and subnet for the database.
 Note the following unavailable IP ranges: 10.233.64.0/18, 10.233.0.0/18, 10.233.114.0/24.
 Please enter in the correct format like IP/Subnet, exp: 192.168.10.0/24.
 See [Private IPs](https://www.ionos.com/help/server-cloud-infrastructure/private-network/private-ip-address-ranges/) and [Cluster Setup - Preparing the network](https://docs.ionos.com/reference/product-information/api-automation-guides/database-as-a-service/create-a-database#preparing-the-network).
 * `location` - (Required)[string] The physical location where the cluster will be created.
 This will be where all of your instances live.
-Property cannot be modified after datacenter creation (disallowed in update requests)
+Property cannot be modified after datacenter creation.
+This attribute is immutable(disallowed in update requests).
 * `display_name` - (Required)[string] The friendly name of your cluster.
 * `maintenance_window` - (Optional)[string] A weekly 4 hour-long window, during which maintenance might occur
   * `time` - (Required)[string]
   * `day_of_the_week` - (Required)[string]
 * `credentials` - (Required)[string] Credentials for the database user to be created.
+This attribute is immutable(disallowed in update requests).
     * `username` - (Required)[string] The username for the initial postgres user.
 Some system usernames are restricted (e.g. "postgres", "admin", "standby")
     * `password` - (Required)[string]
 * `synchronization_mode` - (Required) [string] Represents different modes of replication.
 Can have one of the following values: ASYNCHRONOUS, SYNCHRONOUS, STRICTLY_SYNCHRONOUS.
-This attribute is immutable
+This attribute is immutable(disallowed in update requests).
 * `from_backup` - (Optional)[string] The unique ID of the backup you want to restore.
+This attribute is immutable(disallowed in update requests).
   * `backup_id` - (Required)[string] The PostgreSQL version of your cluster.
   * `recovery_target_time` - (Optional)[string] If this value is supplied as ISO 8601 timestamp, the backup will be replayed up until the given timestamp.
 If empty, the backup will be applied completely.